ralismark/ibis-wiki/README.md

 - Using ETags to avoid writes that cause data loss.
   Support for this is pretty spotty, and I haven't implemented any UI for actually dealing with a conflict.
-- S3 as the backing storage.
-  It works but I haven't tested it much.